CenekAlbl/drone-tracking-datasets/README.md

 # Multi-view drone tracking datasets

+## UPDATE!!! - We are working on manually labeled 2D detections.
+They will be uploaded as avialable.
+So far they are avaialable for dataset 1.

 This repository contains datasets where a flying drone (hexacopter) is captured with multiple consumer-grade cameras (smartphones, compact cameras, gopro,...) with highly accurate 3D drone trajectory ground truth recorderd by a precise real-time RTK system from [Fixposition](https://www.fixposition.ch).
 In some datasets, the ground truth temporal synchronization and ground truth camera locations are also provided.
 The table below gives a brief summary of what kind of data is available for each dataset.

 | Dataset | 3D trajectory | Synchronization | Camera locations |